The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 Two other special forms are humanitarian organizations and organizations for the disabled.
 Other not-for-profit legal forms, which are outside the focus of this Note due to their limited interactions with foreign grantmakers, include religious organizations, political parties, political movements, interest associations, trade unions, and professional chambers.

 Generally, donors can deduct contributions to NPOs that: 1) pursue humanitarian, social, scientific, sport, cultural, health, educational or religious purposes; and 2) are registered to do so.
-The maximum amount of such tax deduction is 0.3% of all taxable income.
+The maximum deduction is 0.3% of all taxable income.
 Individuals can designate up to 0.5% of their income tax for financing public interest purposes.
 Gifts to NPOs are subject to inheritance and gift tax.

 C. Import Duties